Shinjuku-sanchōme Station: Lines

 The Tokyo Metro Fukutoshin Line provides through services to and from the Seibu Ikebukuro Line and Tobu Tojo Line in the north, and the Tokyu Toyoko Line and Minatomirai Line in the south.
 The Toei Shinjuku Line provides through services to and from the Keio Line in the west.
+All train services, except Toei Shinjuku Line express trains, stop at this station.

 Station layout

 The station consists of three separate island platforms serving two tracks for each respective line.
 The platforms for the Tokyo Metro Marunouchi Line and Fukutoshin Line are interlinked, but transfer to and from the Toei Shinjuku Line requires passing through the Toei and Tokyo Metro station ticket barriers on the main concourse.

 Tokyo Metro platforms

 The Tokyo Metro Marunouchi Line platforms are located on the second basement ("B2F") level running approximately east to west, and the Fukutoshin Line platforms are located on the third basement ("B3F") level running approximately north to south.
 They are linked by stairs and escalators at the north end of the Fukutoshin Line platforms and east end of the Marunouchi Line platforms.